ubclaunchpad/inertia/README.md

 This daemon will be used to manage your deployment.

-See our [wiki](https://github.com/ubclaunchpad/inertia/wiki/VPS-Compatibility) for more details on platform compatibility.
+See our [wiki](https://github.com/ubclaunchpad/inertia/wiki/VPS-Compatibility) for more details on VPS platform compatibility.

 ## Deployment Management